 Once the rice is ready, stir through the zucchini, green beans and traditional pesto.
 TIP: If any rice has stuck to the bottom of the pan, scrape it off and stir it through for extra flavour

 Divide the ham and basil pesto rice pilaf between plates.
-Top with the Parmesan cheese.
+Top with the grated Parmesan cheese.
 Serve with the lemon wedges.